huynhtran1509/WTALoadingManager/README.md

 WTALoadingManager
 =================

-A loading manager to help view controllers track and display loading state. `WTALoadingManager` formalizes all network operations in order to intelligently make network calls and present loading, failed, and empty views when necessary.
+`WTALoadingManager` is a loading manager to help view controllers track and display loading state.
+It formalizes all network operations in order to coordinate network calls and present loading, failed, and empty views when necessary.

 `WTALoadingManager` evolved from `MTLoadingViewController`'s need to decouple the loading logic from a `UIViewController` subclass.
 Now, all the logic is contained in a separate object, meaning the loading manager can now be used in a `UITableViewController` or `UICollectionViewController` subclass.